0x416c616e/portfolio/README.md

 **Server rack project**: built some servers and a network.
 Set up all the physical stuff as well as software.
 Currently, there are two hypervisors on it, and many other computers that I have yet to set up, but plan on eventually setting up as a Kubernetes cluster for containers. **Photos/screenshots coming soon**

 **Computer science flash cards:** digital flash cards (for an app called Anki) for my computer science classes.
 [Link](https://github.com/0x416c616e/anki_decks)

-**IT ticketing system**: a ticketing system I made for a class about databases.
-It's a Java program that interacts with a MySQL database.
-[Link](https://github.com/0x416c616e/ticketing_system)

 **Future projects**: I want to concentrate on full stack LAMP development (web dev), using cloud providers for hosting my web projects, interacting with databases, publishing my book, and information security.